-13.12 Testing Your FileSet
+14.12 Testing Your FileSet

 If you wish to get an idea of what your FileSet will really backup or if your exclusion rules will work correctly, you can test it by using the estimate command in the Console program.
-See the estimate in the Console chapter of this manual.
+See the estimate command (command 1.5 on page 5) of Bacula Community Console Manual.
 As an example, suppose you add the following test FileSet: